fabricematrat/ThreeCircles/README.md

 ```java
 git checkout step1_todo
 ```
-In this branch there is only one grails command that has been executed
+In this branch there is only one Grails command that has been executed
 ```java
 grails create-app ThreeCircles
 ```